framewr/ANUBIS-altcoin/README.md

 ROADMAP:

-1: Post wallet data to mysql db.  to cron or not to cron, that is the question.
+1: <strike>Post wallet data to mysql db.  to cron or not to cron, that is the question.</strike>

 2: Secure login system.  sha-256+salt to session should do the trick.  in the meantime, set up .htaccess or something.